rahil627/willowolf/README.md

 todo:
 change name in all writings

-[kind].willowolf is the name of product 'n logo
+[kind].willowolf, is the name of product 'n logo
-the way of [type] is the title
+the way of [type], is the title
-a [type] anarchy is the sub-title / desceiption
+a [type] anarchy, is the sub-title / desceiption

 example:
 hongry.willowolf